 Account users are allowed by default to register templates to be downloaded directly to the primary storage for deploying instances using the KVM hypervisor.
 Due to missing file name sanitization, an attacker can register malicious templates to execute arbitrary code on the KVM hosts.
 This can result in the compromise of resource integrity and confidentiality, data loss, denial of service, and availability of the KVM-based infrastructure managed by CloudStack.
 Users are recommended to upgrade to Apache CloudStack versions 4.20.3.0 or 4.22.0.1, or later, which fixes this issue.

-Improper Control of Generation of Code ('Code Injection') vulnerability in Apache Avro Java SDK when generating specific records from untrusted Avro schemas.
-This issue affects Apache Avro Java SDK: all versions through 1.11.4 and version 1.12.0.
-Users are recommended to upgrade to version 1.12.1 or 1.11.5, which fix the issue.
+Server-Side Request Forgery (SSRF), Improper Control of Generation of Code ('Code Injection') vulnerability in Apache OFBiz.
+This issue affects Apache OFBiz: before 18.12.17.
+Users are recommended to upgrade to version 18.12.17, which fixes the issue.

 Spring Data Commons, versions prior to 1.13 to 1.13.10, 2.0 to 2.0.5, and older unsupported versions, contain a property binder vulnerability caused by improper neutralization of special elements.
 An unauthenticated remote malicious user (or attacker) can supply specially crafted request parameters against Spring Data REST backed HTTP resources or using Spring Data's projection-based request payload binding hat can lead to a remote code execution attack.